-Perhaps 25,000 Libyans participated in the civil war of 2011, yet the number of those armed subsequently swelled.1 A decade later, the number of armed security personnel was thought to exceed 400,000,2 although the true number of Libyans who are currently either members or auxiliaries of armed groups is unclear.
+The total number of Libyans who directly participated in the civil war of 2011 is unclear, yet it is certain that the numbers of those armed swelled following the overthrow of the Gaddafi regime.1 A decade later, the number of armed security personnel was thought to exceed 400,000,2 although the true number of Libyans who are currently either members or auxiliaries of armed groups is unclear.

 Defining the actors and groups within this armed landscape is challenging.
 Most armed groups are formally affiliated to the Libyan state but in reality are not subject to the authority of the state's formal chain of command, with the result that many operate with significant autonomy.
-More widely, it should be noted that the formal elements of the Libyan state - i.e. its formal institutions - are controlled by an array of competing actors and their extended social networks.
-This means that the Libyan state cannot be considered a unitary actor, and indicates why the policies of formal state institutions tend to reflect the parochial interests of the networks that control the institutions, rather than the broader national interests of the state.3 Relations between holders of executive office and these groups lean heavily on interpersonal connections rather than institutionalized systems and processes.
-This blurring of lines makes the distinction between 'state' and 'non-state' actors - which is of particular interest for anyone seeking to reform the security sector by empowering the former against the latter - problematic.
+More widely, it should be noted that the formal elements of the Libyan state - i.e. its formal institutions - are controlled